Jukelook68/ranboard/README.md

 ## Missing features / TODO list

-- Settings do not currently save
-- No way to set 2 audio devices(hear audio and also send to virtual audio cable)
+- No way to set multiple audio devices(eg to hear on headphones and also play through microphone)

 ## Disclaimer